jacecotton/tcds-site/pages/getting-started.md

 );
 ```

-To apply these configurations to the TCDS style bundle, `@use` this forwarding file before importing the Design System:
+To apply these configurations to the TCDS style bundle, `@use` the `_all.scss` file before importing the Design System:

 ```css
 /* main.scss */
 @use "_all" as *;
 @use "@tcds/tcds";
 ```

 Now, from any file throughout your project's code, you can `@use` the forwarding file to bring in Design System utilities with the configurations.
+For example:

 ```css
 /* partials/sidebar.scss */